BOCES Employee Newsletter

 David Feyh was promoted to Associate Coordinator of Managed Services.

 Also welcome to Christina Ormsby, who is a new Software Support Specialist

 From Communications & Public Relations

 Our department has also been working on some exciting videos for BOCES and our component school districts.
-You can check out our work on the BOCES YouTube channel!
+Check out our Winter Sports Roundup for Johnson City and our new PALS video !

 From Facilities and Planning